glotzerlab/signac-docs/docs/source/tutorial.rst

     schema_version = 2

-We can access the project interface from anywhere within and below the root directory by calling the :py:func:`signac.get_project` function, or from outside this directory by providing an explicit path, *e.g.*, ``signac.get_project('~/ideal_gas_project')``.
+We can access the project interface from anywhere within the project path or its subdirectories by calling the :py:func:`signac.get_project` function, or from outside this directory by providing an explicit path, *e.g.*, ``signac.get_project('~/ideal_gas_project')``.

 We can verify that the initialization worked by examining the *implicit* schema of the project we just created: